Philippines–South Vietnam relations: Rescue of USS Kirk-escorted refugee

 The following South Vietnamese ships which escaped to the Philippines in April 1975 which were recommissioned as Philippine Navy ships.

 Economic relations

 Filipino businessmen set up ventures to aid South Vietnam's war economy.
 Filipino migrant workers were also employed in South Vietnam, with thousands employed in American construction firms with presence in the Indochina region including South Vietnam.
 Some worked in night clubs and bars which were frequented by American soldiers stationed in South Vietnam.

 Diplomatic mission and visits

-The Philippines had and embassy in Saigon while South Vietnam had an embassy in Manila.
+In October 1955, the Philippines opened a temporary office in Saigon.
+On December 1, the permanent chancery was opened at 1 Rue Aux Fluera, across the present day Bitexco Financial Tower, with Amb.
+Mariano Espeleta heading the mission.
+South Vietnam as well established an embassy in Manila with the Chief Minister Cao Thai Bao heading the mission.
 South Vietnamese President Ngo Dinh Diem made a visit in the Philippines in the late 1950s while Philippine President Carlos P. Garcia made a state visit to South Vietnam from April 22 to 26, 1959.

+By early 1975, the Philippine Embassy staff were reduced to critical staff.
+The Philippine Embassy to South Vietnam was permanently closed on April 29, 1975 a day before Saigon fell to the North Vietnamese forces.
+Amb.
+Agustin Mangila and his two remaining staff were evacuated among the many during Operation Frequent Wind.

 Territorial dispute

 South Vietnam was also a claimant of the Spratly Islands which the Philippines also claims.
 Both countries had control in some of the islands during South Vietnam's existence.
 Despite being allies in the Vietnam War, South Vietnam seized control of the Southwest Cay in 1975 which was formerly controlled by the Filipinos.
 Filipino soldiers guarding Southwest Cay went to Northeast Cay for the birthday celebration of their commanding officer but a storm forced to delay they return to Southwest Cay.
 The South Vietnamese took the opportunity to establish control and hoisted the South Vietnamese flag in lieu of the Philippine flag raised in the island.
 It was reported that South Vietnam sent prostitutes to the Filipino soldiers' commanding officers' party to lure them out of Southwest Cay.
 The island fall under the control of Communist Vietnamese forces when South Vietnam was disestablished following the Fall of Saigon.